decacis/godot_oculus_platform/docs/functions/achievements.md

 Requests all the progress of the achievements of this app.

 **Returs:** A `GDOculusPlatformPromise` that will contain  an `Array` of `Dictionaries` with information about progress of all the achievements if fulfilled.
-The promise will error if the user is not entitled or if the check fails.
+The promise will error if the request couldn't be completed.

 Example response:
 ``` json linenums="1"